facebookarchive/libphenom/README.markdown

 Phenom is an eventing framework for building high performance and high scalability systems in C

+## System Requirements

+Phenom is known to compile and pass its test suite on:

+ * Linux systems with `epoll`
+ * OS X and BSDish systems that have the `kqueue(2)` facility, including FreeBSD 9.1 and OpenBSD 5.2
+ * Illumos and Solaris style systems that have `port_create(3C)`.

 ## Facilities

  * Memory management with counters - record how much of which kinds